Who is this course for?

 - Learning the stages of new, more advanced, mindfulness and compassion techniques and trying out the techniques for themselves.

-- A personal development mindfulness and compassion program for the 4 weeks following the intermediate course with suggested techniques and activities to learn and to practise each day, to help cope with difficulties and stress.
+- A personal development mindfulness and compassion program with suggested techniques and activities to learn and to practise each day, to help cope with difficulties and stress.

 - Consideration of follow-on mindfulness courses that can be used with infant, primary and secondary students with an understanding of the potential for linking these mindfulness courses to the NSW school curriculum.